AtomMaterialUI/material-theme-docs/docs/pricing.md

 ### Discounts and Free Licenses

-Academics, open-source and user groups can download the plugin ++free of charge++.
+Academics, open-source and user groups can download the plugin **free of charge**.

-Non-profit organizations, educational organizations and students can get a ++50% discount++.
+Non-profit organizations, educational organizations and students can get a **50% discount**.

-However, people that have contributed more than $1.00 in the past, before 12/02/21, be it from PayPal or CodeCollective, can be eligible to a **free lifetime license**!
+However, people that have contributed more than $1.00 in the past (before 12/02/21), be it from PayPal or CodeCollective, can be eligible to a **free lifetime license**!
 Same for people that contributed to **one or more plugins of the family**, and plugin developers.

 Contact me with your contact information at <elior@material-theme.com> to apply.